benmp2/accelerometer-calibration-dashboard/README.md

 # accelerometer-calibration-dashboard
    Plotly dash based dashboard for calibrating a simple machine up time detecting algorithm.
 The code used for calibrating the algorithm is called from Azure Functions running locally in a docker container.
+The clustering of the calibration period is performed by a Hidden Markov model.

 ## Setup:
  - Using compose file: